OAODEV/herd/README.md

 The config format has changed, it's now docker's config format which is one `key=value` pair per line with no headers.

 Configure will print out the info for the newly created release.
-The id is used for deployment
+The id is what should be used as `<release id>` in the **deploy** command below.

 ### releases